 Senior management and our ERM team re-validated the issues in 2015.
 Also, senior management discussed high level material issues with investor stakeholders in 2016.
 This review process was supported by external advice from sustainability consultants.
 This work endorsed the decision by senior management that the relative importance and emphasis of existing material issues is still valid and correct.
 All of our key material issues affect both our internal and external stakeholders.

 [G4-19, G4-20, G4-21]

-To manage and improve performance under the 10 material issues identified, we have developed six programmes to embed sustainability within our internal operational processes and across our supply chains.
-For each material issue we have set a baseline and the possible targets, guided by our sustainability policies, principles and commitment.
+To manage and improve performance under the ten material issues identified, our sustainability Programmes seek to embed sustainability in our operations and our supply chains.
+For each material issue we have set targets.
+Management and performance are guided by our sustainability policies, principles and commitment.